Skip to main content

 ROI Analysis

-Drexel University's in-state tuition is $60,663.
-One year after graduation, alumni earn $71,209.
-Five years after graduation, earnings are $69,063, and ten years after graduation, earnings are $84,648.
-The median debt for students is $25,325, and 49.1% of students receive financial aid.
+Drexel University's high tuition of $60,663 is offset by relatively high earnings post-graduation.
+One year after graduation, the median earnings are $71,209.
+Five years after graduation, earnings are $69,063, and ten years after, they rise to $84,648.
+The median debt for graduates is $25,325, and nearly half of the students receive financial aid.

 Generated from College Scorecard & IPEDS data